-Domain: E99 Product Type Range: E29 Design or Procedure

-Scope note: This property associates an instance of E99 Product Type with an instance of E29 Design or Procedure that completely determines the production of instances of E18 Physical Thing.
+Domain: Range: E99 Product Type E29 Design or Procedure Quantification: one to many (1,n:1,1) Scope note: This property associates an instance of E99 Product Type with an instance of E29 Design or Procedure that completely determines the production of instances of E18 Physical Thing.
 The resulting instances of E18 Physical Thing are considered exemplars of this instance of E99 Product Type when the process specified is correctly executed.
 Note that the respective instance of E29 Design or Procedure may not necessarily be fixed in a written/graphical form, and may require the use of tools or models unique to the product type.
 The same instance of E99 Product Type may be associated with several variant plans.

-• the production plans (E29) for Volkswagen Type 11 (Beetle) (E99)

-P188 requires production tool (is production tool for)

-Domain: E99 Product Type Range: E19 Physical Object

-Scope note: This property associates an instance of E99 Product Type with an instance of E19 Physical Object that is needed for the production of an instance of E18 Physical Thing.
+Examples: a the number of the (E20) for Valley and Ture 11 (Death) (E00) • the production plans (E29) for Volkswagen Type 11 (Beetle) (E99) In First Order L ogic: $P187(x,y) \supset E99(x)$ $P187(x,y) \supset E29(y)$ P188 requires s production tool (is production tool for) Domain: E99 Product Type Range: E19 Physical Object Quantification: one to many (1,n:1,1) Scope note: This property associates an instance of E99 Product Type with an instance of E19 Physical Object that is needed for the production of an instance of E18 Physical Thing.
 When the process of production is correctly executed in accordance with the plan and using the specified instance of E19 Physical Object, the resulting instance of E18 Physical Thing is considered an exemplar of this instance of E99 Product Type.
 The instance of E19 Physical Object may bear distinct features that are transformed into characteristic features of the resulting instance of E18 Physical Thing.
 Examples include models and moulds.

-• the luggage compartment lid mould (E19) for the Volkswagen Type 11 (Beetle) (E99) (https://upload.wikimedia.org/wikipedia/commons/thumb/b/b5/Volkswagen_Type_1(Auto_classi que_St.Lazare%2710).jpg/220px-

-Volkswagen Type 1 (Auto classique St. Lazare %2710).jpg)

-P189 approximates (is approximated by)

-Domain E53 Place Range: E53 Place

-Scope note: This property associates an instance of E53 Place with another instance of E53 Place, which is defined in the same reference space, and which is used to approximate the former.
+Examples: the luggage compartment lid mould (E19) for the Volkswagen Type 11 (Beetle) (E99) (https://upload.wikimedia.org/wikipedia/commons/thumb/b/b5/Volkswagen_Type_1(Auto_c lassique_StLazare%2710).jpg/220px- Volkswagen_Type_1(Auto_classique_StLazare%2710).jpg) In First Order L ogic: $P188(x,y) \supset E99(x)$ $P188(x,y) \supset E19(y)$ P189 approxii mates (is approximated by) Domain E53 Place Range: Quantification: E53 Place many to one (0,1:0,n) Scope note: This property associates an instance of E53 Place with another instance of E53 Place, which is defined in the same reference space, and which is used to approximate the former.
 The property does not necessarily state the quality or accuracy of this approximation, but rather indicates the use of the first instance of place to approximate the second.

-In common documentation practice, find or encounter spots e.g. in archaeology, botany or zoology are often related to the closest village, river or other named place without detailing the relation, e.g. if it is located within the village or in a certain distance of the specified place.
+In common documentation practice, find or encounter spots e.g. in archaeology, botany or zoology are often related to the closest village, river or other named place without detailing the relation, e.g. 1 if it is located within the village or in a certain distance of the specified place.
 In this case the stated "phenomenal" place found in the documentation can be seen as approximation of the actual encounter spot without more specific knowledge.

 In more recent documentation often point coordinate information is provided that originates from GPS measurements or georeferencing from a map.
 This point coordinate information does not state the actual place of the encounter spot but tries to approximate it with a "declarative" place.
 The accuracy depends on the methodology used when creating the coordinates.
-It may be dependent on technical limitations like GPS accuracy but also on the method where the GPS location is taken in relation to the measured feature.
-If the methodology is known a maximum deviation from the measured point can be calculated and the encounter spot or feature may be related to the resulting circle using an instance of P171 at some place within.
+It may be dependent on technical limitations like GPS accuracy but also on the methodology is known a maximum deviation from the measured point can be calculated and the encounter spot or feature may be related to the resulting circle using an instance of P171 at some place within.
+This property is not transitive.